NFL on American television: Local syndication of cable and streaming games and anti-siphoning

-This station does not need to have affiliate connections with a national broadcaster of NFL games, though owned-and-operated stations of ABC and Hearst Television (even those Hearst stations not affiliated with ABC, and including their one independent station in the Tampa-St. Petersburg market) have first right of refusal for ESPN games due to both ESPN and ABC's common ownership by The Walt Disney Company (Hearst holds a 20% stake in ESPN).
-In the past (until 2021), the ABC O&Os have passed on airing the game, opting instead to air the network's Monday night schedule which includes the successful Dancing with the Stars.
-In other markets, stations who are the affiliates of MyNetworkTV or The CW (and, in at least one case, an independent station) have out bid more established local broadcasters in some markets.
-However, the home team's market must be completely served by the station (as opposed to a low-power station).
-With increasing consolidation of local broadcasters in the United States, larger station ownership groups (particularly Nexstar Media Group) have increasingly cornered the market for these simulcasts.
+For ESPN games, owned-and-operated stations of ABC and Hearst Television (even those Hearst stations not affiliated with ABC, and including their one independent station in the Tampa-St. Petersburg market) have first right of refusal, due to both ESPN and ABC's common ownership by The Walt Disney Company (Hearst holds a 20% stake in ESPN).
+In the past (until 2021), the ABC O&Os have passed on airing the game, opting instead to air ABC's Monday night schedule which includes the successful Dancing with the Stars.